Meet The Man With A Van Crew: Watuwa Nambuya

 Part of the team: Watuwa Nambuya

 Originally from Uganda, Watuwa arrived in Australia with his brother in 2001.
-They got off to a rocky start when their mother was left waiting for them at Melbourne airport but they had accidentally arrived at Sydney instead.
-Nevertheless, the authorities were able to help Watuwa and his brother, putting them on a quick plane down to Melbourne where they were relieved to be reunited.
+They got off to a rocky start when they accidentally flew into Sydney Airport, leaving their mother was left waiting for them at Tullamarine.
+The authorities were able to help the duo, and put them on the next plane down to Melbourne, much to their mother's relief.

 “I studied, learnt how to speak to people, and from there people at home were ringing, they needed help.
 I had to look for work.”

-In addition to the hardship of being exploited as a young, hopeful employee, Watuwa’s teens were met with a typical level of angst which saw him run away from home at around 17 or 18 resulting in him living around the streets of Brunswick for a while.
+In addition to the hardship of being exploited as a young, hopeful employee, Watuwa’s teens were met with a typical level of angst which saw him run away from home at 18, living in the streets of Brunswick for a time.
 Fast forward fifteen years and Watuwa has well and truly found his feet and long called Australia home.

 It’s easy to see why Watuwa is such a critical member of the Man With A Van crew.
-His generous spirit, ethics, and determination to combat anything life throws at him, makes him the ideal team player and someone we’re really proud to have on board.
+His generous spirit, ethics, and determination make him the ideal team player - and someone we’re really proud to have on board.